More than talk therapy.

-I’m Chelsea (she/her), a therapist and clinical supervisor with 8+ years of experience in the field.
+Chelsea (she/her) is a therapist and clinical supervisor with 8+ years of experience supporting adults navigating anxiety, OCD, ADHD, and identity-related stress.

 The Maytree Way